sparkfun/SparkFun_RTK_Firmware/docs/permanent_base.md

 * Mount Point: Provided by RTK2Go
 * Mount Point PW: **Not Needed**

 The differences between Server and Client are small.
 The Server needs to know the mount point PW as it needs to be authorized to push data there.
-The Client needs to know which mount point, but does not need a mount point password. **Note:** You must provide a valid email address to RTK2Go.
+The Client needs to know which mount point, but does not need a mount point password.

+**Note:** You must provide a valid email address to RTK2Go.
 From RTK2Go:

 > It is now REQUIRED that all data consumers (Rover devices) provide a valid email address in the NTRIP Client user account name field when accessing the Caster.

 ![The SparkFun Mount Point bldr_SparkFun1](https://raw.githubusercontent.com/sparkfun/SparkFun_RTK_Firmware/main/docs/img/SparkFun RTK RTK2Go SparkFun Mount Point.png)

-*The SparkFun Mount Point bldr_SparkFun1*
+*The SparkFun Mount Point 'bldr_SparkFun1'*

 To verify that your RTK product is correctly broadcasting RTCM data, you can access RTK2Go from a browser on Port 2101.
 This link [RTK2Go.com:2101](RTK2go.com:2101) will show a list all current NTRIP Servers that are pushing data to the RTK2Go caster, and are available to be accessed, free of charge, by any NTRIP Client in the world.

 ### Emlid Caster

-Emlid Caster is also very easy to setup and has a bit more user friendly looking website.
+[Emlid Caster](caster.emlid.com) is also very easy to setup and has a bit more user friendly looking website.
 Creating an account is very straightforward.

 ![Emlid Mount Points](https://raw.githubusercontent.com/sparkfun/SparkFun_RTK_Firmware/main/docs/img/SparkFun RTK Emlid Mount Points.png)